Shikhar608/Colour-Detector/README.md

 ### Color detector

-The code detects specific colors and makes a bounding box around the same and labels the color detected right above the bounding box.
+The code detects specific colors, draws a bounding box around them, and labels the detected color above the bounding box.
+Each step, including mask creation, contributes to the final project, accessible in attempt3.
-Each code above is a step I utilised, such as the making of a mask, to get to the final project which can be accessed in attempt3

 Here's an image of the working of the same!